Preserving Privacy Without Compromising Accuracy: Machine Unlearning for Handwritten Text Recognition: Introduction

 Our main contributions are as follows:

 \begin{itemize} \item We propose a simple encoder-only transformer-based model for the HTR task as a baseline, which can be utilized by the document analysis community for future research and development. \item We introduce an extra handwriting style classification head plugged to the HTR baseline model, transforming the model into a two-task architecture that performs both style classification and text recognition.
 This design allows us to monitor and control the memorization of user-identifiable information. \item We present a neural pruning method for unlearning user-identifiable information to enhance privacy.
 Our approach selectively removes components of the neural network by ranking the importance of the neural activations between a forget set and a retain set.
-By pruning the parts associated with user-specific information, we effectively eliminate personal data from the model. \item We employ membership inference attacks to evaluate the extent of user-identifiable information memorization in the HTR model.
+By pruning the parts associated with user-specific information, we effectively eliminate personal data from the model. \item We propose a novel Writer-ID Confusion (WIC) method that facilitates unlearning of user-identifiable information by enforcing a uniform distribution over writer ID predictions for the forget set, while retaining standard cross-entropy training on the retain set.
+This introduces uncertainty in identity-specific predictions, aiding effective machine unlearning. \item We employ membership inference attacks to evaluate the extent of user-identifiable information memorization in the HTR model.
 Our extensive experiments show that after applying our unlearning method, the model effectively forgets the user-identifiable information, as indicated by the reduced success of MIA. \item By addressing the privacy-accuracy trade-off, our work contributes to the development of HTR systems that are both high-performing and compliant with privacy regulations.
 The proposed methods enable practitioners to deploy HTR models that respect user privacy without the need for costly retraining processes. \end{itemize}